 In September 2019, I won the Outstanding Young Communicator Gold Award in the CIPR Anglia, Thames and Chiltern PRide Awards.

-My work was judged as the best in the region by leading PR experts:
+My work was judged as the best in the region by leading PR experts.
+Here was my entry:

 Demonstrate your commitment to professional development and your career growth

 As a master’s degree graduate in Corporate Communication and Public Affairs from Robert Gordon University, my professional objectives revolve around the strategic function of PR and are threefold:

 - Pursue academic achievements.